Episode 9: 5 Strategies You Can Do in 10 Minutes or Less to Break Up Your Lecture and Engage Students with Dr. Barbi Honeycutt

 I start this episode by sharing some of the research about students' attention spans and how breaking up your lecture actually helps students learn how to increase their level of engagement over time.

-- Read my blog post and watch the video: What's the FLIP?
-Learn more about my definition of the FLIP model and how it can help you re-think how you design your lecture.
+- Read my blog post and watch the video: What's the FLIP? to learn more about my definition of the FLIP model and how it can help you re-think how you design your lecture.

 - Get the FLIP It books for more active learning strategies.
 The 2 books featured in this episode are: